Siluetti/nhlshotmap/README.md

             - set this game: https://www.nhl.com/gamecenter/dal-vs-tbl/2020/09/26/2019030415#game=2019030415,game_state=final
             - select "Goals" from the "Filter game events"
             - click Single rink side multiple times, it should not register second mouse click
+    - BUG: the faceoffs (and thus probably also the other events on the ice) seem little off the marks.
+Maybe something to do with the translations as the center faceoff is calculated from rink width and height / 2 and the events are translated coordinates?
+        - as a side note it seems that neutral area faceoffs near blue lines are off quite a bit.
+Reason for this is unclear.

 $ npm install -g @aws-amplify/cli